Price Discrimination in International Airline Markets: Estimation and Identification

-There are three distributions $( F_{b}, F_{l}, F_{\xi})$ that determine passenger preferences.
-We assume that business and leisure passenger valuations are truncated Normal random variables, $F_{b}$ and $F_{l}$, respectively, left-truncated at zero.
-Given the disparity in average fares paid by business and leisure passengers, we assume $\mu^b \geq \mu^{l}$, which we model by letting $\mu^b =\mu^{l}\times (1+\delta^{b})$ with $\delta^{b} \geq 0$.
+{Three distributions $( F_{b}, F_{l}, F_{\xi})$ determine passenger preferences.
+We assume that business and leisure passenger valuations distributions, $F_{b}$ and $F_{l}$, are Normal distributions with means $\mu^b$ and $\mu^{\ell}$, respectively, that are left-truncated at zero.} Given the disparity in average fares paid by business and leisure passengers, we assume $\mu^b \geq \mu^{\ell}$, which we model by letting $\mu^b =\mu^{\ell}\times (1+\delta^{b})$ with $\delta^{b} \geq 0$.
 The two cabins are vertically differentiated, and passengers weakly prefer first-class to the economy.
-To capture this product-differentiation, we assume that the quality premium, $\xi$, equals one plus an Exponential random variable with mean $\mu^{\xi}$
+To capture this product differentiation, we assume that the quality premium, $\xi$, equals one plus an Exponential random variable with mean $\mu^{\xi}$. {In other words, $\xi$ is the premium that all passengers place on first-class seats.
+The interaction between $\delta^b$ and $\mu^\xi$ determines the sorting of business travelers disproportionately into first class.}